 Cruise the south of France exploring vineyards, truffle farms, castles and more, all from the comfort of your floating luxury hotel.
 Add the Paris Pre-Cruise and/or Barcelona Post-Cruise options, and take in the best of France and Spain.

 For a limited time only, enjoy an early booking discount of $1,000 per person!

-Prices as low as $3,199 (that's per person for double occupancy, with discount & including port charges).
+Prices start at $3,199 (that's per person for double occupancy, with discount & including port charges).
 This itinerary always sells out fast, so don't delay!

 Everything's included in your Rhone River Yoga Cruise, from top-notch gourmet dining to unlimited fine wine and beer with lunch and dinner, and all excursions.

 A $500 deposit holds your spot.REGISTER NOW